Did you know that Guitar Circus is run by a dedicated team of volunteers who make up the Board of Trustees and the Management Team?

 Georgina was inspired to play the guitar at an early age.
 She has been a member of many different Guitar ensembles locally in Birmingham and also a member of the National Youth Guitar Ensemble.
 Georgina studied Classical Guitar at Birmingham Conservatoire, this provided many performance opportunities, and also allowed her to explore her interest in Folk Music by being part of Joe Broughton’s Conservatoire Folk Ensemble and a smaller Folk band on Guitar and Vocals.

-“Whilst studying she was part of the project Bach2sport a project that believes in the value of using sports performance psychology in music Performance which she has explored in her own playing.
 Along side her studies at Birmingham Conservatoire she built up a career teaching Guitar in Birmingham with Services For Education – Music Service, and also provides private tuition.

 Sandra worked in London for the Prudential as a Management Secretary progressing to become PA to the Chief Executive.

 Since leaving London she has pursued her passion for the guitar by teaching at local primary and secondary schools and in 1999 formed the Corinium Players Guitar Ensemble to encourage young guitarists to perform together.
 The Group has now over 30 players aged 8-18 from all over the Cotswolds as well as an adult section.